2024 Cyber Monday Statistics, Trends, and Facts

 Survey Background & Methodology

-Download the 2023 Cyber Week Consumer Report
+Download Our Cyber Week Consumer Report

 Hundreds of new statistics and insights to help retailers, eCommerce sites, and agencies learn practical and relevant information to improve decision-making.
 Plus, the download provides access to portals to view the data by various demographics such as age, gender, ethnicity, income, and region.